 Includes: Bilingual guide, private transportation, accommodations, meals, activities, and a donation to turtle conservation.

-Excludes: Airfare to Havana, personal items, and tips for the guide and driver.
+Excludes: Airfare to Havana, personal items, one meal, and tips for the guide and driver.

-- Private tours and visits and short-term volunteer opportunities are not available at this time.
+Private tours and short-term volunteer opportunities are not available at this time.

 CONTACT US to: